 In each of the transportation options, we provided websites for you to contact and make reservations.
 However, sometimes the websites are glitchy or won’t accept your payment.

-If you’re having difficulties, you can consider using an agency to book your reservation.
-We used A21 Tours.
 This agency is based in Hanoi and has transfer options for four-wheeled vehicles and trains.
-Also, this agency was recommended in the Ho Chi Minh City Female Expat Facebook group.
+It was recommended in the Ho Chi Minh City Female Expat Facebook group.
 (Note: This is not a sponsored post but we enjoyed the service.)

-The process to reserve tickets was seamless.
-We chose our choice of transportation, time of departure, and paid online with a U.S. based credit card over their secured payment system.
-The price and payment are in US Dollars.
-There is an extra convenience fee of a few dollars added to the total price.
+The process to reserve tickets on A21 was seamless.
+We chose our choice of transportation, and time of departure, and paid online with a U.S.-based credit card over their secured payment system.

-We received a confirmation email and also a message on WhatsApp on the day before departure to remind us about our transportation.
-The bus companies also sent a text message to our Vietnam phone number with the driver information and vehicle license plate number.
+We received a confirmation email and a message on WhatsApp on the day before departure to remind us about our transportation.

 If you have questions about any of these options, ask a question in the comment box below.